Persevering-Traveller/Bop-the-Block-SDL/README.md

 * Blocks give points and disappear on collision

 ## TODO
-* Add sound effects for different collisions and death
-* Add in some background music
-* Display COMPLETE when a level is complete and play a fanfaire
+* Display COMPLETE when a level is complete